s7techlab/cckit/testing/README.md

  This test will block until a response is received over the channel `paperChaincode.ChaincodeEventsChannel` (chaincode event).
  A deadlock or timeout is a common failure mode for tests like this.
 A common pattern in such situations is to add a select statement at the bottom of the function and include a <-time.After(X) channel to specify a timeout.
 Ginkgo has this pattern built in.
-The body functions in all non-container blocks (`It` , `BeforeEache` etc ) can take an optional done `Done` argument.
+The body functions in all non-container blocks (`It` , `BeforeEache` etc.) can take an optional done `Done` argument.

  Done is a `chan interface{}`.
 When `Ginkgo` detects that the `done Done` argument has been requested it runs the body function as a goroutine, wrapping it with the necessary logic to apply a timeout assertion.
 You must either close the done channel, or send something (anything) to it to tell `Ginkgo` that your test has ended.
-If your test doesn’t end after a timeout period, `Ginkgo` will fail the test and move on the next one.
+If your test doesn't end after a timeout period, `Ginkgo` will fail the test and move on the next one.

  The default timeout is 1 second.
 You can modify this timeout by passing a float64 (in seconds) after the body function.